RayOfDaylon/Defcon/README.md

 All graphics are done in UMG/Slate, to push those subsystems even harder than in Stellar Mayhem.

+Some game development topics covered:
+- Switching among different UMG screens
+- Using animated textures
+- Mixing Slate with UMG
+- Using a mediator to promote loose coupling
+- Using scheduled tasks to simplify things that must happen later
+- Using metadata to customize object creation

 If you prefer to just download a Windows binary to play the game, one is available at https://www.daylongraphics.com/download/defcon/Defcon.zip

 Version: 1.0